WHAT WE TREAT

 Q1: What causes a meniscus tear?

-A1: Meniscus tears can result from various factors, including trauma, degeneration due to age, and wear and tear.
+A1: Meniscus pain can result from various factors, including trauma, degeneration due to age, and wear and tear.
 Traumatic tears often occur during sports or accidents when the knee undergoes forceful twisting or rotation.

 A2: Typical symptoms include pain, swelling, stiffness, a popping sensation during the injury, and occasional locking of the knee joint.

-Q3: How is a meniscus tear diagnosed?
+Q3: How is a meniscus pain diagnosed?

 A3: Diagnosis involves a physical examination by a healthcare professional and imaging tests, such as X-rays and MRI scans, to confirm the tear and assess its severity.